ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 The `Printf` module provides type-checked printing facilities, so we know at
-compile-time that the printing will work:
+compile time that the printing will work:

 ```ocaml
 # let print_length s =